mocohen/mocohen.github.io/_posts/2020-03-26-A-Tale-of-Two-Cities.markdown

 ![states linear](/assets/covid19/total_cases_state_linear.svg)

 Here we can see what happens when social distancing starts only a few days earlier.
 In Seattle and elsewhere in Washington State, school closures began on March 12th, while they did not begin until the 17th in NYC.
-School closures are not the only proceedure attempted by cities to promote social distancing, but should serve as a good proxy for when cities began implementing serious city closures.
+School closures are not the only proceedure attempted by cities to promote social distancing, but should serve as a good proxy for when cities began implementing serious city shutdowns.

 ![states log](/assets/covid19/total_cases_state_log.svg)